117. LED Glare: Why It Matters and How to Minimize It for Optimal Lighting

 Using Diffusers and Reflectors

-Diffusers can soften the intensity of the light by spreading it more evenly across the space, reducing glare in areas where high-intensity lighting is necessary.
+Diffusers can soften the intensity of the light by spreading it more evenly across the space, reducing unwanted glare in areas where high-intensity lighting is necessary.
 Reflectors, meanwhile, help direct light away from sensitive areas, minimizing direct glare.
 In factories or warehouses, anti-glare lighting fixtures equipped with diffusers can significantly improve visual comfort without sacrificing illumination levels.

 Optimizing Beam Angle and Light Placement